02 9221 0728

 Peter King Previous Success Stories

-- In Re Refugee Tribunal; Ex parte Aala, in the High Court of Australia, Peter King successfully appeared in a leading public law matter for the nephew of a member of the Shah of Iran’s last cabinet before the Islamic revolution.
+In Re Refugee Tribunal; Ex parte Aala, in the High Court of Australia, Peter King successfully appeared in a leading public law matter for the nephew of a member of the Shah of Iran’s last cabinet before the Islamic revolution.
 The case is a landmark case because it established for the first time the legal concept of a constitutional writ.
 In 2020, this was recognised in the latest version of the High Court Rules which provide for a new process called Constitutional or Other Writ.
 The case also established that breach of natural justice is a jurisdictional error in public law.
 Peter King continues to appear in and advise in a broad variety of public law and constitutional cases.
+In 2022, the High Court Australia upheld Peter King’s argument in a landmark case under Migration Act Section 501 CA relating to deportation.

-- In five recent matters in the High Court of Australia, Peter King appeared successfully for a kindergarten teacher and an Australian infantry major arguing that the Civil and Administration Tribunal of NSW had no jurisdiction or judicial power under the Judiciary Act 1903 and Civil and Administrative Tribunal Act 2013, over claims involving residents of different states.
+In five recent matters in the High Court of Australia, Peter King appeared successfully for a kindergarten teacher and an Australian infantry major arguing that the Civil and Administration Tribunal of NSW had no jurisdiction or judicial power under the Judiciary Act 1903 and Civil and Administrative Tribunal Act 2013, over claims involving residents of different states.
 As a result, the High Court held in favour of Peter’s clients with costs with the result that the decision maker in this case NCAT [the NSW Civil and Administrative Tribunal] was held to have made adverse decisions against his clients without any legislative or other authority to do so.
+The decision in Burns v Corbett; Burns v Gaynor (2018) 265 CLR 304 is now the leading case on constitutional implications under chapter CIII of the constitution.

 Download Peter’s Paper – Statutory Remedies for or relating to Breach of Contract